Where to Get Moving Boxes

 They receive regular deliveries to replenish their shelves and are likely to have more boxes than they know what to do with.
 Whether it is a local independent store or part of a larger brand, check with the manager if they will let you have some boxes.

 Here are some of the more popular places you can try that might be able to help with your move:

 - Office Depot

 - Best Buy

-Some boxes for moving will be more useful to you than others, with bookstores, in particular, likely to have some extra durable ones available.
+Some boxes will be more useful to you than others, with bookstores, in particular, likely to have some extra durable ones available.
 You can check out the local Barnes & Noble or other large chain book stores.

 Asking at a local college bookstore could provide excellent results as well.

 When considering where to get boxes, grocery stores are an excellent option.
 Grocery stores, both large and small, are continually getting shipments at a minimum every week, with busy stores almost daily.
 Grocery stores commonly recycle a ton of excellent boxes that would be perfect for moving.

 The next time you are in the store, ask to speak to the manager.
 Let them know you will be relocating and love to take some of their excess boxes off their hands.
 More than likely, they will be glad to help out.